yanghang8612/tools/readme.md

    tt vm command [command options] [arguments...]

 COMMANDS:
-   pad     Pad num or bytes to 32bytes split   Spilt data to each 32bytes unpack  Unpack data with given types
+   pad     Pad num(in hex or dec) to 32bytes split   Spilt data to each 32bytes unpack  Unpack data with given types
    4bytes  Get 4bytes selector for given func or event